0xASTRA/CTF-Walkthroughs/OSCP-LABS/Proving Grounds Play/INTERMEDIATE/SunsetMidnight.md

 MariaDB [wordpress_db]>
 ```
-// Now we changed the password for an md5 that I created with cmd5.org, the value is root123, so now I will try and login to the wordpress
+// Now we changed the password for an md5 hash that I generated with cmd5.org, the hash decrypted is equal to "root123", so now I will try and login to the wordpress

 ![wearein](https://user-images.githubusercontent.com/47869173/220795741-63f9515b-926a-43cd-a399-00223bb9944e.jpg)